 Forrester Research says that more than 35 per cent of all advertising spending is now channelled through the internet.
 With such vast quantities of corporate revenue funnelled through online marketing platforms, there’s a demand for people who genuinely understand how the system works and how to maximise company ROI.
 But, as the data show, despite the need for digital marketing experts, there’s a lack of supply.

-Burning Glass, a career research firm, found that digital marketers earned more than £5,530 more per year compared to their traditional marketing counterparts, highlighting the premium that firms are prepared to pay for people with the right skills.
+Burning Glass, a career research firm, found that digital marketers earned more compared to their traditional marketing counterparts, highlighting the premium that firms are prepared to pay for people with the right skills.

 What’s more, the nature of what it means to be in marketing has changed.
 Thanks to the way search engine policies have evolved, there’s a higher demand than ever before for people with the ability to write in-depth detailed articles, with the need for digital marketing content writing surging over 450 per cent – a staggering increase in just five short years.

 What is so remarkable is that the digital marketing jobs gap is likely to widen further before it narrows again.
 Burning Glass predicts that the demand for content creators will rise by another 375 per cent over the next three to five years, underscoring the reality of the digital marketing revolution.
 If you want a career in marketing, it’s clear that the internet is the place to hone your skills.